Black Prince's chevauchée of 1355: Heading east

 On 5 October 1355 the Black Prince's Anglo-Gascon force left Bordeaux on their own carefully planned chevauchée.
 It took in reinforcements and supplies at Saint-Macaire, 30 mi to the south, and continued through Bazas, reaching the border with Armagnac on 12 October.
 The rapid march to this point caused many of the expedition's 15,000 horses to die or break down, especially those which had accompanied the English on the exhausting eleven-day sea voyage and been given inadequate time to recover; this had been allowed for, and they were replaced locally.
 Before crossing the border new knights were dubbed, as if it were the eve of a formal battle, and banners were unfurled.
-As soon as Armagnac was entered the army started devastating the countryside; the Anglo-Gascons divided into three columns, which marched parallel to each other, to maximise the destruction.
+As soon as Armagnac was entered, the army started devastating the countryside; the Anglo-Gascons divided into three columns, which marched parallel to each other, to maximise the destruction.
 Over eleven days the chevauchée traversed Armagnac from west to east, in sight of the Pyrenees.
 The weather was fine, and one combatant reported the area to be "a noble, rich and beautiful region".
 Most towns were fortified in name only and were easily stormed and burnt.
 Within reach of the line of march only two towns escaped destruction.
 The Black Prince wrote "we rode ... through the land of Armagnac, harrying and wasting the country, the [Gascon lords] were much comforted."

 John of Armagnac deliberately avoided battle, even though the French forces in the region outnumbered the English.
 He was reinforced by James de Bourbon, Constable of France, and Jean de Clermont, Marshal of France, and the French concentrated in the strongly fortified large city of Toulouse, expecting a siege.
 They broke the bridges enabling access to the city and confidently expected the Black Prince to withdraw to Gascony once he saw the strength of the fortifications.
-The English passed within a few miles of the city and continued east, fording the strongly flowing Garonne and Ariège rivers; the former described by a member of the expedition as "rough, rocky and most frightening" and the latter as even "more dangerous".
+The English passed within a few miles of the city and continued east, fording the strongly flowing Garonne and Ariège rivers; the former was described by a member of the expedition as "rough, rocky and most frightening" and the latter as even "more dangerous".
 Several horses and a small, but unknown, number of men were lost during the operation, but the supply wagons all crossed successfully.
 This took the French by surprise; they had not even guarded the fords.